itm4n/PrivescCheck/README.md

-Invoke-LapsCheck - Checks whether LAPS (Local Admin Password Solution) is enabled Invoke-PowershellTranscriptionCheck - Checks whether PowerShell Transcription is configured/enabled Invoke-RegistryAlwaysInstallElevatedCheck - Checks whether the AlwaysInstallElevated key is set in the registry
+Invoke-LapsCheck - Checks whether LAPS (Local Admin Password Solution) is enabled Invoke-PowershellTranscriptionCheck - Checks whether PowerShell Transcription is configured/enabled Invoke-RegistryAlwaysInstallElevatedCheck - Checks whether the AlwaysInstallElevated key is set in the registry Invoke-LsaProtectionsCheck - Checks whether LSASS is running as a Protected Process (+ additional checks)
 ```

 ### Network